harvesthill/reddit-wiki-archive/steroids/index.md

 # Overview

-The /r/steroids wiki provides common knowledge on Anabolic-Androgenic Steroid (AAS) use as well as specifics about the subreddit and our community.
+The r/steroids Wiki provides a unique and comprehensive compendium of knowledge on anabolic steroids, as well as specifics about our community, r/steroids, which is the largest steroid community in the English-speaking world.

-[View the traffic statistics](http://www.reddit.com/r/steroids/about/traffic/) or [growth tracking](http://redditmetrics.com/r/steroids) for /r/steroids at any time.
+[View the traffic statistics](http://www.reddit.com/r/steroids/about/traffic/) or [growth tracking](http://redditmetrics.com/r/steroids) for r/steroids at any time.

-## Please Read The [Community Goals, Responsibility, &amp; Rules](/r/steroids/wiki/index/subreddit_rules) Prior To Participation.
+## Please Read The [Community Goals, Responsibility, &amp; Rules](/r/steroids/wiki/index/subreddit_rules) prior to posting or participation.

 ## Critical Thinking

 Participation in this sub and with this habit requires one to execute [critical thinking](https://www.reddit.com/r/steroids/wiki/critical_thinking) very well, to determine truth from falsehood.
 Practice daily for best results.

 ##Quick Links